BitsNBytes25/Warlock-Game-Template/README.md

 ### `media/`

 Contains media assets for your game, such as images, audio files, etc.
-It is recommended to provide at least a small logo, medium size thumbnail, and full size teaser image.
+It is recommended to provide at least:

+* small logo, 128x128 in WEBP format
+* medium size thumbnail, 640x400 in WEBP format
+* full size teaser image, 1920x1080 in WEBP format

+_WEBP is preferred for its balance of quality and file size, but PNG and JPG are also acceptable._

 ### `dist/`